skjiisa/WebDAV-Swift/README.md

 The path passed into functions should be the path to the file or directory relative to the `baseURL` in your account.

-For fuctions that read from or write to a file, this path should include the file name and extension.
+For functions that read from or write to a file, this path should include the file name and extension.

 #### Functions